June 18, 2007 - August 27, 2007

 Will Annie be reunited with Daddy Warbucks?
 Will L’il Abner ever marry Daisy Mae?
 Will Pogo win the election?
 Find out in tomorrow’s paper!
 To Be Continued: Comic Strip Storytelling presents compelling continuity stories from a century of newspaper comic strips.
-The exhibition, on display in the Cartoon Research Library’s Reading Room from June 18 to August 24, 2007, features ten examples of stories from the funnies that kept Americans talking, speculating, and, most importantly, buying newspapers.
+The exhibition features ten examples of stories from the funnies that kept Americans talking, speculating, and, most importantly, buying newspapers.

 Before the advent of the TV cliffhanger, there was the story comic strip.
 Soon after the birth of the newspaper comics in the 1890s, editors and cartoonists discovered that continuity story strips brought readers back day after day to learn what would become of their favorite comic strip characters.
 In the early 1900’s, Lyonel Feininger sent his Kin-der-kids on a wild ocean voyage in a bathtub while Winsor McCay’s Little Nemo wandered from one adventure to another in Slumberland’s Befuddle Hall.